Apostille Canada - The Definitive Guide (2023)

 Apostille Guide

 By now you’re probably feeling informed but somewhat overwhelmed.
 We don’t blame you.
-There are quite a lot of steps to follow and the legalization process isn’t always straightforward, either.
+There are quite a lot of steps to follow and the apostille process isn’t always straightforward, either.

-Luckily, there is an easier route to getting your Canadian documents legalized.
+Luckily, there is an easier route to getting your Canadian documents legalized or apostilled.

 We can take over this process for you.
 With Document Authentication Canada (DAC), there’s no need for endless googling, and emails and calls to government authorities and embassies.
 Basically, DAC saves you a lot of hassle, and time and money.